 HIV comes with a lot of complications, especially when there is no cure for it yet, and even though there have been studies done to reduce the existence of the disease in the body, people need to take precautions to prevent it from spreading in the first place. these are just some of the challenges with prevention right now:

 One of the reasons why HIV and Aids are so obscure and hard to understand comes from the negative biases associated with them.
 Finding ways to understand people who suffered from these ailments can lead to more conversations and action, which can help immensely with fighting the spread as well as getting to zero.
 Provided below are some resources to help understand and act against stigmas:

 Pathway for HIV Free Communities

 The race to functional zero for new HIV infections, Getting to Zero (GTZ), is a nationwide, multi-sector, and multi-dimensional effort that may help build the pathway for HIV-free communities.
 The goal is to make sure all communities are getting the right physical, mental, emotional, and social support.

 ACHI partnering with the ROOTS clinic is providing comprehensive HIV/STD-related behavioral and clinical services.
 We welcome Africans, African Americans, and African descendants in Santa Clara County, California.
 Take advantage of the free resources, access to free and rapid testing, and related counseling and support.
-To help the underserved immigrant who has a language barrier, we have also translated information for the Amharic and Tigrinya African Languages.
+To help the underserved immigrants with language barriers, we have also translated information for the Amharic and Tigrinya African Languages.
 Our staff will also coordinate support for other languages as needed.
 If you know someone who has a language barrier but needs assistance, please refer the individual to ACHI.
-To learn more check the following links, which consist of educational resources on how to Prevent yourself from HIV, or if you are already HIV positive, how you may get assistance so you could enjoy a normal life.
+To learn more, check the following links.
+These consist of educational resources on how to prevent yourself from HIV, or what to do if you already have it, so you could enjoy a normal life.